sourcehut-mirrors/chawan/doc/urimethodmap.md

 scheme3: /cgi-bin/scheme3.cgi
 ```

-would maps to the following browsecap entry:
+would map to the following browsecap entry:

 ```
 # If the script takes the URI as QUERY_STRING, use `%u'.